DhavalParmar61/Speech-Information-Processing/Word_level_HMM/Readme.md

-Here is implementation of word level HMM in discrete and continous form.
-I have implemented code for forward, backward and viterbi algorithm.
+It is implementation of word level HMM in discrete and continous form.
+Here each word is represented by 4 emitting state HMM.
+I have implemented code for forward, backward and viterbi algorithms.
+I am getting accuracy of 90% for discrete HMM and 100% accuracy for continous HMM on given data.